perezrei/practice-code-review/src/sort-numbers/built-in-sort-rayane/README.md

 ## Strategy

-I chose to add a slice method before passing the compare function to the sort method to prevent the original array to be modified.
+I chose to use built-in methods to prevent the original array to be modified and to make sure the resulting array only include integer and float numbers.

 ---

 ## Implementation

+I chose to add a slice method before passing the compare function to the sort method to prevent the original array to be modified.

-- .splice() - to keep the original array intact and prevent it from being changed.
+- .slice() - to keep the original array intact and prevent it from being changed.
 - .sort() - to sort an array of numbers in ascending numerical order.
 - .filter() - to filter out only numbers in an array.
 - Number.isFinite() - will not return true for any value that is not of the type number.